Parent Communication of Student Learning

 -

-Kindergarten reports will be emailed home on June 13th, 2025
+IEP Progress Reports will be emailed home on June 11, 2026

 Please click this LINK for specific information on accessing your child’s progress report in PowerSchool.